-Clearly I’ve been very inspired by Sailing La Vagabonde and their travels…
+I’ve been very inspired by [Channel Name] and their travels…

 Some say I’m obsessed, but sailing the world is my childhood dream.

-They’re living the dream, but that dream isn’t hard to achieve today.
+They’re living the dream, but that dream isn’t actually that far away.

 With this exciting opportunity, I’ll be able to: